-7.3.3 Erase Failure (E-FAIL)- Status Only
+7.3.4 Erase Failure (E-FAIL) - Status Only

 The Erase Failure Bit is used to indicate whether the internally-controlled Erase operation was executed successfully (E-FAIL=0) or timed out (E-FAIL=1).
 The E-FAIL bit is also set when the Erase command is issued to a locked or protected memory array.
-This bit is cleared at the beginning of the Block/Chip Erase instruction on an unprotected memory array.
+This bit is cleared at the beginning of the Block Erase instruction on an unprotected memory array.
 Device Reset instruction can also clear the E-FAIL bit.

-7.3.4 Write Enable Latch (WEL) - Status Only
+7.3.5 Write Enable Latch (WEL) - Status Only

 Write Enable Latch (WEL) is a read only bit in the status register (S1) that is set to 1 after executing a Write Enable Instruction.
 The WEL status bit is cleared to 0 when the device is write disabled.
-A write disable state occurs upon power-up or after any of the following instructions: Write Disable, Program Execute, Block Erase, Page Data Read and Program Execute for OTP pages.
+A write disable state occurs upon power-up or after any of the following instructions: Write Disable, Program Execute, Block Erase, Page Data Read, Program Execute and Bad Block Management for OTP pages.

-7.3.5 Erase/Program In Progress (BUSY) - Status Only
+7.3.6 Erase/Program In Progress (BUSY) - Status Only

-BUSY is a read only bit in the status register (S0) that is set to a 1 state when the device is powering up or executing a Page Data Read, Program Execute, Block Erase.
+BUSY is a read only bit in the status register (S0) that is set to a 1 state when the device is powering up or executing a Page Data Read, Bad Block Management, Program Execute, Block Erase, Program Execute for OTP area, OTP Locking or after a Continuous Read instruction.
 During this time the device will ignore further instructions except for the Read Status Register and Read JEDEC ID instructions.
 When the program, erase or write status register instruction has completed, the BUSY bit will be cleared to a 0 state indicating the device is ready for further instructions.